Flavors Hook Kids in Maine

 youth (ages 12-17) who smoke use menthol cigarettes

-Winter Mocha Mint.
+Winter Menthol.
+Peppermint Mocha.
 Cherry Crush.
 Banana Blast.
 Pop Tart.
 Cotton Candy.
-These flavored tobacco products, including flavored cigars, chewing tobacco, and loose tobacco, undermine Maine’s efforts to reduce youth tobacco use.
-While 99% of e-cigarettes contain nicotine, more than half of Maine youth think it’s “just flavoring.”
+Flavored tobacco products, including cigarettes, cigars, chewing tobacco, and e-cigarettes, undermine Maine’s efforts to reduce youth tobacco use.
+While almost all e-cigarettes contain nicotine, more than half of Maine youth who use e-cigarettes say they think it’s just harmless flavoring.

-Menthol flavoring makes it easier to start and harder to quit using tobacco products.
-Menthol masks the harsh taste and numbs the throat, making the toxic smoke easier to inhale, and inhale more deeply, which causes harmful particles to settle deeper inside the lungs.
-People who smoke menthol cigarettes show greater signs of nicotine addiction and are less likely to successfully quit smoking than other smokers.
+Menthol flavoring makes it easier to start and become addicted to cigarettes.
+Menthol masks the harsh taste of tobacco and numbs the throat, making the smoke easier to inhale more deeply.
+People who use menthol cigarettes show greater signs of nicotine addiction and are less likely to successfully quit smoking than other smokers.

 Tobacco industry documents reveal aggressive marketing, including cheaper prices and more advertising of menthol cigarettes in African American neighborhoods.
 The tobacco industry has also targeted the lesbian, gay and bisexual community with predatory advertising in LGBTQ magazines and sponsorships of local Pride events and celebrations.